 Taking care of the 6,000 chickens on his farm at any given time takes a lot of money.
-Jordan’s chickens eat $20,000 in feed per week.
+Jordan’s chickens eat $20,000 in feed every few weeks, or around $3,000 per week.
 It also takes a lot of labor.
 Jordan has a staff of one full-timer and four part-timers.
 Even so, he works so much that, many nights, he only gets four hours of sleep.

 For many years, his high-wire operation was going smoothly.
 But now, like many small farmers, Jordan’s life and business model are facing a colossal obstacle that is disrupting food systems on every level: COVID-19, the coronavirus and its spread, lethal to human life and financial stability.

 “You texted me early Monday, and I said ‘Yeah, everything was pretty good,’” Jordan says.
 “By the end of today [Tuesday], people were trying to cancel and I was saying, ‘Guys, I already processed my birds.’”